WhoStoleMySleep/Antools/README.md

 <br>

 ### Animations
 - The animations were written from scratch in css.
-On reloading, these animations do not replay if the page has been fully scrolled
+On reloading, these animations do not replay if the page has been fully scrolled.

 <br>